 The De Hallen building dates from the 19th century and has been renovated in a modern industrial chic style with lots of exposed brickwork.

-Foodhallen is a welcome addition to the Amsterdam food scene.
-Reviews have been mainly positive although some visitors have complained about a lack of ventilation and the relatively high prices for some of the dishes.
+Foodhallen has become a welcome addition to the Amsterdam food scene.
+Reviews have been mainly positive although some visitors have complained about the relatively high prices for some of the dishes.
+Also ordering and payment is being funneled through an app, which may not be everyone’s cup of tea.

 Foodhallen, Bellamyplein 51, 1053 AT Amsterdam